jvdberg08/spotify-quickmanager/README.md

 # Spotify QuickManager
 I started this project to teach myself more about web development, about Django and Vue.js in particular.
-This is a tool that allows you to view all information about your Spotify library (such as Liked Songs, Playlists, Artists, Albums).
-It's not very useful for anything, but it's mostly for my practice! :)
+This is a tool that allows you to view all information about your Spotify library (such as Liked Songs, Playlists, Artists, Albums) and modify the data.
+You can for instance modify multiple songs and playlists at once, which you can't easily do in the Spotify client.
+Other than that it's not very useful for anything, but it's mostly for my practice! :)

 ## Installation